IDMNYU/DM-1133-C-CreativeCoding-FA16-Bennett/week_1_detail_sept_6.md

  		<li>Get a <a href = https://github.com/>Github account</a></li>
 		<li>Email me your handle (ie, GitHub name/login) from your NYU acct</li>
 		<li>Fwd your NYU email account to personal acct, if need be</li>
-		<li>Look in your NYU email for a Slack invitation to join the Slack channel for this course</li>
+		<a href = "https://creativecoding-c-fa16.slack.com/"><li>Look in your NYU email for a Slack invitation to join the Slack channel for this course</li> </a>
  		<li>Install <a href = https://processing.org/download/>Processing</a>.
 Go through the examples in Processing and explore them.</li>
  	</td>